timkersch/deep-diffusion/README.md

 	Each subfolder has a config file with info about with what settings it was generated.
 	* hpc_scanned_voxels.Bfloat - A big file with HPC scanned voxels (the ground truth)
 - models - Models are saved here
-	* model1 - The model that performed best on the training set.
+	* model1 - The model that performed best on the test-set.
 	Holds a config file with its setting, a plot of loss vs epoch, a pickled model, output from the run, and two scatter plots of prediction vs target for training and validation set.
 - networks
 	* fc_network.py - The network used for fitting the model